flass/cpAAI_Rhizobiaceae/README.md

 	- phangorn

 ## Description
-The `data` folder contains reference marker protein sequence sets and their corresponding alignments for 170 non-recombining core protein markers conserved among a set of 97 Rhizobiaeceae genomes, including all available genoems of type strains of species described in the *Rhizobiaceae* family.
+The `data` folder contains reference marker protein sequence sets and their corresponding alignments for 170 non-recombining core protein markers conserved among a set of 97 *Rhizobiaceae* genomes, including all available genomes of type strains of species described in the *Rhizobiaceae* family (as of April 2021).
-The script `genome2cpAAI.py` in the `pipeline` folder can be used to obtain honolous sequence to the reference marker set described above, or to any analogous dataset, for instance a core-proteome dataset defined for another prokaryotic taxon.
+The script `genome2cpAAI.py` in the `pipeline` folder can be used to obtain homolous sequence to the reference marker set described above, or to any analogous dataset, for instance a core-proteome dataset defined for another prokaryotic taxon.

 ## Pipeline usage
 The script `genome2cpAAI.py` takes as input a list of complete genomic nucleotide sequence (contig) files from the query organisms (option `-q`) and a list of files containing the reference marker protein sequence sets (option `-p`).
 Optionally, a list of files containing the alignments of the reference marker protein sequence sets can be provided (option `-A`).
 All sequence and alignment files should be in Fasta format.